ex-jedi/beginner-javascript-tutorials/README.md

 - The map() method creates a new array populated with the results of calling a provided function on every element in the calling array.
   - Takes callback with three arguments.
   - Resulting array is the same length as the one it is run on.
+  - Doesn't alter the array it's run on.
   - <https://courses.wesbos.com/account/access/5e4818abd9cc836465201439/view/375690567>

     ```javascript